 Picture yourself hiking over the fast-moving Franz Josef / Waiau Glacier

 Wave goodbye to Hokitika this morning and make your way two hours south to the first of the west coast's two well-known glacier settlements: Franz Josef / Waiau.
-The famous Franz Josef / Waiau Glacier is a majestic 7.5-mile (12 km) long glacier in Westland Tai Poutini National Park.
+The famous Franz Josef / Waiau Glacier is a vast 7.5-mile (12 km) long glacier in Westland Tai Poutini National Park.
 This steep glacier is known for its sparkling ice and picturesque views, with temperatures varying between 32-77°F (0-25°C).

 This afternoon you could relax and rejuvenate in the Glacier Hot Pools, soaking in warm waters surrounded by lush rainforest.
 Or join a thrilling quad bike tour and experience an adrenaline rush while traversing the rugged west coast terrain.